skyfire100/ConwaysGameOfLife-Go/README.md

 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.